 We also accept students who can afford to pay.
 Everyone receives the same level of quality arts education through private lessons & group classes in the Suzuki method and from local artists as guest instructors.

 Performance opportunities put students in concert with local artists-of-color who are using art to build community and effect social change.
-Come see the release of our first Suzuki album in August 13, 2016 at MOCAD featuring hip hop beats and Suzuki songs!
+We released of our first album in August 2016 featuring Detroit hip hop beats & Suzuki violin!

 Sign up for our newsletter